GeorgeWang26/cs246/lecture_cc.md

 };  // don't forget the semicolon
 ```

-This is wrong, can't have struct in struct.
-Only struct pointer is allowed in struct.
+This is wrong, can't have Node struct in Node struct (recursive struct definition).
+Only Node struct pointer is allowed in Node struct.
 ``` c++
 struct Node {
     int data;